spiceai/docs/spiceaidocs/docs/components/data-accelerators/data-refresh.md

 ## Refresh Jitter

-Accelerated datasets can include a random jitter in the refresh interval to prevent the [Thundering herd problem](https://en.wikipedia.org/wiki/Thundering_herd_problem), where multiple datasets refresh simultaneously.
-The jitter, ranging from `0` to `refresh_jitter_max`, is randomly added or subtracted from the refresh interval.
+Accelerated datasets can include a random jitter in their refresh interval to prevent the [Thundering herd problem](https://en.wikipedia.org/wiki/Thundering_herd_problem), where multiple datasets refresh simultaneously.
+The jitter is a random value between 0 and `refresh_jitter_max`, which is added to or subtracted from the base `refresh_check_interval`.
+If `refresh_jitter_max` is not specified, it defaults to 10% of `refresh_check_interval`.

-Refresh Jitter applies on the first dataset load, so on a restart of multiple similarily configured Spice instances at once, on restart they will load with jitter of 0 to `refresh_jitter_max`.
+Refresh Jitter applies to the initial dataset load.
+If multiple similarly configured Spice instances are restarted at the same time, they will load with a jitter between 0 and `refresh_jitter_max`.

 Example: